 \section{Characterization methods}

-The email lists and the networks generated from them were characterized with the following procedures: 1) obtaining statistics of activity along time, with a detailed analysis for time durations from seconds to months; 2) division of the networks in hubs, intermediary and peripheral vertices; 3) analysis of topological metrics from the networks, including their time dependence.
+The email lists and the networks generated from them were characterized by: 1) statistics of activity along time, with a detailed analysis for time durations from seconds to years; 2) sectioning of the networks in hubs, intermediary and peripheral vertices; 3) prominance of topological measures, including their time dependence; 4) iterative visualization and data mining of networks; 5) typological elaborations of networks and participants.
+Each of these procedures are described below with supporting structures.

+Distribution of activity among participants are in Table~\ref{center} and indirectly through almost all results of this article, as degree and strength are highly correlated to activity.

+\subsection{Time activity statistics}

+Messages were counted along time with respect to seconds, minutes, hours, days of the week, days of the month, and months of the year.
+These are exhibited as Tables~ref{dia}-\ref{ano} in Appendix~\ref{tabTime}.
+Results are outlined in Section~\ref{constDisc}.

+\subsection{Interaction network}\label{intNet}
-In this article the interaction networks deriving from the email lists were taken as directed and weighted, because they are considered as more informative among the various possibilities (directed unweighted, undirected weighted, and undirected unweighted) ~\cite{bird,newmanCommunityDirected,newmanCommunity2013}.

-The networks were obtained as follows: a direct response from participant B to a message from participant A yields an edge from A to B, as information went from A to B. The reasoning is: if B wrote a response to a message from A, he read what A wrote and formulated a response, so B assimilated information from A, thus $A \rightarrow B$.
+Regarding literature~\cite{bird,newmanCommunityDirected,newmanCommunity2013}, interaction networks can be modeled both weighted or unweighted, both directed or undirected.
+Networks in this article are directed and weighted, the more informative of trivial possibilities, i.e. we did not observe directed unweighted, undirected weighted, and undirected unweighted representations of the interaction structure.The networks were obtained as follows: a direct response from participant B to a message from participant A yields an edge from A to B, as information went from A to B. The reasoning is: if B wrote a response to a message from A, he/she read what A wrote and formulated a response, so B assimilated information from A, thus $A \rightarrow B$.
 Inverting edge direction yields the status network, as B read the message and considered what A wrote worth responding, giving status to A, thus $B\rightarrow A$.
 This article uses the information network as described above and depicted in Figure~\ref{formationNetwork}.
 Edges in both directions are allowed.
 Each time an interaction occurs, one is added to the edge weight.
 Self-loops were regarded as non-informative and discarded.
-These networks exhibit free-scale and small world properties, as expected for a social network~\cite{bird}.
+These networks are reported in literature as exhibiting scale-free and small world properties, as expected for (some) social networks~\cite{bird,newmanBook}.

 \begin{figure}[hb]